CAS @ Brent Subic

 Journals

 Journals are at the heart of the reflective process.
-While performing your duties and fulfilling your commitments for your activities and projects, you are required to write a journal entry once a month for each on-going activity that you are taking part in.
+While performing your duties and fulfilling your commitments for your activities, you should be writing a journal entry once a month (at least) for each on-going project you are part of.
 (If you meet much more regularly, like varsity sports that meet daily, then it follows that you should journal more often than once a month.
 Every 1.5 to 2 weeks is a good starting point.)

 Here are some tips on how to get yourself in the groove to write: